-- SLOAC provides improved feedback, guidance, and mentoring to students in order to help them better plan and execute their educational goals - SLOAC provides improved feedback about student learning to support faculty in their work. - SLOAC helps us design and modify programs to better promote student learning and success. - SLOAC develops common definitions for and gauges of important student abilities that will enable us to act more coherently and effectively to promote student learning. - SLOAC helps us understand how different groups of students experience the college differently so as to adapt our courses and programs to the needs and capacities of all students. - SLOAC helps us understand how our different courses and programs affect students over time so that we can better coordinate and sequence the student's experience to produce more and deeper learning. - SLOAC provides staff and students with opportunities to reflect on their practice and their learning.
+- enables faculty and staff to provide improved feedback, guidance, and mentoring to students in order to help them better plan and execute their educational goals. - helps us design and modify programs to better promote student learning and success. - helps us understand how different groups of students experience the college differently so as to adapt our courses and programs to the needs and capacities of all students. - helps us understand how our different courses and programs affect students over time so that we can better coordinate and sequence the student's experience to produce more and deeper learning.